wojciechtrapkowski/cifar_image_classifier/readme.md

 - **Convolutional Neural Network**: A multi-layer CNN designed to classify images from the CIFAR-10 dataset.
 - **Batch Normalization**: Improves training stability and speeds up convergence.
 - **Residual Connections**: Helps the network learn better by allowing gradients to bypass certain layers.
+- **Data Augmentation**: Enhances the training dataset by applying transformations such as random cropping, flipping, and rotation to improve model generalization.
 - **Custom Image Testing**: Test the model on any image by passing an image folder path.
 - **Model Saving and Loading**: Automatically saves the model after training and loads it for evaluation.
 - **Multi-Platform**: Supports training on devices with GPU acceleration (e.g., Apple M1 or CUDA-enabled GPUs).